Understanding Colorado Modified Comparative Negligence Law

 Colorado Uses Modified Comparative Negligence

 Remember earlier when we said that Colorado law requires a huge difference for a plaintiff who is 50% liable versus just 49% liable?
-That’s because Colorado utilizes modified comparative negligence.
-Under Colorado’s modified comparative negligence law, a plaintiff’s damages get reduced by the plaintiff’s percentage of fault for the wreck or accident; however, if the plaintiff’s fault is greater than or equal to the combined fault of the defendant(s), the plaintiff gets nothing.
+That’s because Colorado utilizes a modified comparative negligence system.
+Under Colorado’s modified comparative negligence laws, a plaintiff’s damages get reduced by the plaintiff’s percentage of fault for the wreck or accident; however, if the plaintiff’s fault is greater than or equal to the combined fault of the defendant(s), the plaintiff gets nothing.

-For example, if injured Driver A is 52% responsible for causing an accident with Driver B (making Driver B “only” responsible for 48% of the accident), then Driver A, despite his or her injuries and nearly equal responsibility in causing the accident, is not entitled to recover damages.
+For example, if injured Driver A is 52% responsible for causing an accident with Driver B (making Driver B “only” responsible for 48% of the accident), then Driver A, despite his or her injuries and nearly equal responsibility in causing the accident, is not entitled to recover damages due to the principle of comparative fault.
+This principle plays a crucial role in determining the percentage of fault for each driver and subsequently, the compensation they are entitled to.

 Of course, the more parties involved, the more complicated a case can get.
 However, as long as the plaintiff’s negligence is not more than that of all of the defendants combined, then the plaintiff is allowed to recover damages from the defendant, but the amount of the total damages is reduced by the plaintiff’s percentage of fault.
 If a case involves a plaintiff and two defendants, and they were determined to be 33 ⅓ % at fault, then the plaintiff could recover 33 ⅓ % from one defendant and 33 ⅓ % from the other defendant.

-It’s important to get legal help from an experienced car accident attorney who can help you determine who is responsible for the accident and ensure that you are not unfairly blamed and can recover full and fair compensation for your injuries.
+It’s important to get legal help from an experienced car accident attorney who can help you navigate the complexities of comparative negligence laws in Colorado, ensuring that you are not unfairly blamed and can recover full and fair compensation for your injuries.

 How an Attorney Can Help You Navigate Colorado’s Modified Comparative Negligence Law

-At Mintz Law Firm, our car accident lawyers specialize in guiding clients through their claims, helping them understand Colorado’s law, and ensuring their interests are protected and they receive the compensation they deserve.
+At Mintz Law Firm, our car accident lawyers specialize in guiding clients through their claims, helping them understand Colorado’s law, including the comparative negligence defense, and ensuring their interests are protected and they achieve the financial recovery they deserve.
 Our team can help you by providing the following:

 • Thorough Investigation: Our experienced car accident attorneys gather evidence, consult with experts, and reconstruct the events to present a compelling argument on your behalf to ensure you can recover full and fair financial compensation.

-• Accurate Fault Assessment: Mintz Law Firm works diligently to minimize any attempts to overstate your responsibility.
-We build a strong case that clearly delineates the extent of your liability compared to other parties involved.
+• Accurate Fault Assessment: Mintz Law Firm works diligently to minimize any attempts to overstate your responsibility, including defending against the comparative negligence defense.
+We build a strong case that clearly delineates the extent of your liability compared to other parties involved, maximizing your financial recovery.

 • Skilled Negotiation: Negotiating with insurance companies or other involved parties requires skill and experience.
 Our car accident lawyers are adept at negotiations, ensuring that any attempts to unfairly shift blame are countered and that you receive a settlement that reflects the true circumstances of the incident.